Flowers Bread

 How many days a week, and what hours do distributors work?

-Flowers does not require a set work week, however, early hours are required (2-4am).
+Flowers does not require a set work week.
 Customers service requirements for the distributor will vary from account to account.
 Flowers’ interest is that customers are serviced according to customer service requirements.

 What about vacation time or personal days?